 The WI is a campaigning organisation, and has been since its foundation in 1915

-We have recently formed a Public Affairs Committee at ESFWI with the aims of helping our members to understand the campaigns the WI supports, and to help WI groups and individuals to work on these camnpaigns in their own communities.
+We have recently formed a Public Affairs Committee at ESFWI with the aims of helping our members to understand the campaigns the WI supports, and to help WI groups and individuals to work on these campaigns in their own communities.

-|If you have any questions or comments about the resolution process please get in contact with Lee Ede, Sharon Hamby or Stephanie Gaunt via ESFWI HQ.|
+|If you have any questions or comments about Public Affairs please get in contact with Lee Ede, Sharon Hamby or Stephanie Gaunt via ESFWI HQ.|

 2019 – Key campaign dates